DrSkyle/ASTRA-Releases/README.md

 ### Quick Install (Mac / Linux / Windows)

 One command to rule them all.
-Detects your OS, verifies architecture, and automatically builds from source if a pre-compiled binary is incompatible (e.g., ARM64 Linux).
+Detects your OS, verifies architecture, and automatically builds from source if a pre-compiled binary is incompatible.

 **Linux / macOS**
 ```bash